deep-research/victorslibrary-gridsome/content/doom-sex-mind-control-extradimensional-ecstasy.md

 band: Reenchantment
 authors: ["Victor Fisher", "David Sommer"]
 explicit: false
+type: Song

+description: |
-description: I used this recording to push the limits of how dark and heavy a psychedelic metal track can become.
+  I used this recording to push the limits of how dark and heavy a psychedelic metal track can become.

 recordings:
   - title: Doom Sex (Mind Control Extradimensional Ecstasy)